Downloading Kung FuWhy You Can't Read Your Way to Understanding

 K. Anders Ericsson, Ralf Th.
 Krampe, and Clemens Tesch-Romer, “The Role of Deliberate Practice in the Acquisition of Expert Performance,” Psychological Review 100, no. 3 (1993): 363-406.
 Ericsson’s most cited study divided 30 violin students at the Music Academy of West Berlin into three groups: the best (potential international soloists), the good, and future music teachers.
 By age 18, the best had accumulated roughly 7,400 hours of solitary practice, the good about 5,300, and the future teachers about 3,400.
 For the accessible version: Anders Ericsson and Robert Pool, Peak: Secrets from the New Science of Expertise (2016).↩︎

 The temporal occlusion paradigm was introduced in C. M. Jones and T. R. Miles, “Use of Advance Cues in Predicting the Flight of a Lawn Tennis Ball,” Journal of Human Movement Studies 4 (1978): 231-235.
-The pattern extends to cricket, where the physics makes anticipation even more extreme: a fast bowler delivers at over 140 km/h, reaching the batsman in roughly 500 milliseconds, yet a batting stroke takes about 900 milliseconds from first foot movement to bat contact.
+The pattern extends to cricket, where the physics makes anticipation even more extreme: a fast bowler delivers at over 140 km/h, reaching the batsman in roughly 500 milliseconds, yet a complete non-anticipatory response (visual reaction time of around 200 milliseconds plus the movement of feet and bat) takes about 900 milliseconds.
 The batsman must begin his response before the ball leaves the bowler’s hand, reading cues from the bowling arm and wrist that club-level players cannot detect.
 See Sean Muller, Bruce Abernethy, and Damian Farrow, “How Do World-Class Cricket Batsmen Anticipate a Bowler’s Intention?”
 Quarterly Journal of Experimental Psychology 59, no. 12 (2006): 2162-2186.
-For badminton: Bruce Abernethy and D. G. Russell, “Expert-Novice Differences in an Applied Selective Attention Task,” Journal of Sport Psychology 9 (1987): 326-345.↩︎
+For badminton: Bruce Abernethy and D. G. Russell, “Expert-Novice Differences in an Applied Selective Attention Task,” Journal of Sport Psychology 9 (1987): 326-345.
+Beyond single-shot prediction, expert anticipation extends to strategic reasoning about the opponent.
+Sue McPherson found that expert tennis players build complex tactical representations of their opponents during match play, anticipating strategic patterns and adjusting their game plans in ways that novices do not.
+See Sue L. McPherson, “Expert-Novice Differences in Planning Strategies during Collegiate Singles Tennis Competition,” Journal of Sport & Exercise Psychology 22, no. 1 (2000): 39-62.↩︎

 The relationship between regular testing and reduced test anxiety is well-documented.
 Pooja Agarwal et al., “Classroom-based Programs of Retrieval Practice Reduce Middle School and High School Students’ Test Anxiety,” Journal of Applied Research in Memory and Cognition 3 (2014): 131-139.
 In classes with regular low-stakes retrieval practice, 72% of students reported it made them less nervous for exams.
 A meta-analysis of 24 studies (3,374 participants) confirmed the pattern: Chunliang Yang et al., “Do Practice Tests (Quizzes) Reduce or Provoke Test Anxiety?
 A Meta-Analytic Review,” Educational Psychology Review 35, no. 87 (2023).
 Practice tests reduce test anxiety with a medium effect size (g = -0.52).
 The broader case for testing-to-mastery comes from Benjamin Bloom, “The 2 Sigma Problem: The Search for Methods of Group Instruction as Effective as One-to-One Tutoring,” Educational Researcher 13, no. 6 (1984): 4-16.
 Bloom found that students tutored one-on-one with mastery learning (formative testing, corrective feedback, re-teaching until mastery) performed two standard deviations above classroom-taught students.
 The key insight across both lines of research: regular, low-stakes testing is not the source of test anxiety.
 Infrequent, high-stakes testing is.↩︎